Khodor-Hassoun/money-hound/README.md

 Here's a brief high-level overview of the tech stack the Well app uses:

-- This project uses the [Flutter app development framework](https://flutter.dev/).
-Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
+- This project uses the [React library](https://reactjs.org/).
+React is a free, open-source JavaScript library.
+It works best to build user interfaces by combining sections of code (components) into full websites.
+- This project uses [Express](https://expressjs.com/).
+A minimal and flexible [Node.js](https://nodejs.org/en/about/) web application framework that provides a robust set of features for web and mobile applications.
-- For persistent storage (database), the app uses the [Hive](https://hivedb.dev/) package which allows the app to create a custom storage schema and save it to a local database.
+- For persistent storage (database), the app uses the [MySQL](https://dev.mysql.com/doc/)  MySQL is an open-source relational database management system.
-- To send local push notifications, the app uses the [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications) package which supports Android, iOS, and macOS.
-  - 🚨 Currently, notifications aren't working on macOS.
-This is a known issue that we are working to resolve!
-- The app uses the font ["Work Sans"](https://fonts.google.com/specimen/Work+Sans) as its main font, and the design of the app adheres to the material design guidelines.

 <br><br>
 <img src="./readme/title5.svg"/>